 In FY17, CDBG funds leveraged an estimated \$39.90 in funds from other sources for every dollar of CDBG funding.
-The following are the funds typically leveraged:
+The following summarizes the funds typically leveraged:

 - First Time Homebuyer Program: matching funds and financing were projected for approximately \$131,500 annually.
-In FY17, homebuyers provided \$74,999 in private funds, as well as obtained \$1,087,685 in financing from a primary lender. - Housing development projects by non-profit developers combine Low-Income Housing Tax Credits and other state, federal funding, as well as private fundraising, grants, financing, and program fees.
+However, in FY17, homebuyers provided \$74,999 in private funds, as well as obtained \$1,087,685 in financing from a primary lender. - Housing development projects by North Shore Community Development Coalition have combined Low-Income Housing Tax Credits and other state, federal funding, as well as private fundraising, grants, financing, and program fees.
 The \$50,000 in Salem CDBG funds for Congress Street Residences (loan closed in 2016) leveraged over \$35 million in other funds including AHTF, CATNHP, HIF, HOME and HSF in subordinate DHCD State debt, private equity, public equity, CPA funds, Eastern Bank direct bond purchase, construction loans, seller note, and Salem HOME funds.
-The 27 SRO units at Harbor and Lafayette Homes (financing closed March, 2018) will have total development cost of \$7.4M, of which \$50,000 is HOME and \$100,000 is CPA. - State programs such as Get the Lead Out have been used to assist in home rehabilitation. - The Salem Main Streets Program leverages funds through business contributions and donations, as well as program income from events: \$20,000-\$80,000 annually. - The City will continue to pursue grant opportunities such as the Working Cities Challenge to support economic development and job training. - Community Preservation Act funding (\$253,005 toward housing to date) has been utilized for 3 affordable housing project for a total of 88 housing units.
-One project is complete, one is near completion and one recently closed on it remaining financing. - Salem is a Gateway City, making it eligible for certain State funds. - The City's Capital Improvement Program averages \$100-150,000 annually on CDBG-funded projects. - Other sources include the City's General Fund, State Chapter 91 and various federal, state and private grant or loan programs for brownfields, parks, and infrastructure improvements.
+The 27 SRO units at Harbor and Lafayette Homes (financial closing of March, 2018) will have total development cost of \$7.4M, of which \$50,000 is HOME and \$100,000 is CPA.. - State programs such as Get the Lead Out and MassSaves have been used to assist in home rehabilitation. - The Salem Main Streets Program leverages funds through business contributions and donations, as well as program income from events: \$20,000-\$80,000 annually. - The City will continue to pursue grant opportunities such as the Working Cities Challenge to support economic development and job training. - Community Preservation Act funding (\$253,005 toward housing to date) has been utilized for 3 affordable housing projects for a total of 88 housing units.
+One project is complete, one is near completion and one recently closed on its remaining financing. - Salem is a Gateway City, making it eligible for certain State funds. - The City's Capital Improvement Program averages \$100,000-150,000 annually on CDBG-funded projects. - Other leveraged sources include the City's General Fund, State Chapter 91 and various federal, state and private grant or loan programs for brownfields, parks, and infrastructure improvements.
 Examples of these include Parkland Acquisitions and Renovations for Communities (PARC), Environmental Protection Agency, National Endowment for the Arts, MassDevelopment Brownfields Assessment Program, MA Office of Coastal Zone Management, MassWorks, and the Massachusetts Preservation Projects Fund.
 The City may also seek state grants including Green Communities, the Cultural Facilities Fund, and the Gateway Cities Park Program. - Most subrecipient agencies use CDBG as a portion of their overall activity budgets.
-Examples of several agency funding sources are provided in the appendix.
-Other funding sources include federal and state grants, private grants and donations, and program income. - The City provides about \$550,000 annually for planning and administration funds.
+Examples of several major agency funding sources are provided in the appendix.
+Other funding sources include federal and state grants, private grants and donations, and program income. - The City provides about \$550,000 annually for Planning and administration funds. - Additional planning funds and technical assistance have been obtained through Massachusetts Historical Commission and Metropolitan

-- Additional planning funds and technical assistance have been obtained through Massachusetts Historical Commission and Metropolitan Area Planning Council. - Salem was recently awarded a \$59,000 MassHousing grant to implement the City's Imagine Salem vision by studying neighborhood mixed use zoning, conducting a citywide public engagement campaign around affordable housing needs and advancing a new inclusionary zoning ordinance. - The City is also considering submitting an application for a Section 108 loan in FY19, in order to undertake comprehensive street improvements (street paving, sidewalk replacement, curbcuts and crosswalk installations) in the Point Neighborhood.
+- Area Planning Council. - Salem was recently notified of an award of a MassHousing grant to update our zoning ordinance and add support for affordable housing development (e.g. inclusionary zoning). - The City is also considering submitting an application for a Section 108 loan in FY19, in order to undertake comprehensive street improvements (street paving, sidewalk replacement, curbcuts and crosswalk installations) in the Point Neighborhood.

-A listing of anticipated leveraged funds for FY19 is found in the Appendix, including anticipated funding resources for the City of Salem and several key organizations.
+A listing of anticipated leveraged funds for FY19 is found in the Appendix, including anticipated funding resources for the City of Salem, as well as several key organizations.